+977 01 4516813 / 4512647 info@crystalmountaintreks.com

 • All airport transfers

-• One full day sightseeing in Kathmandu as indicated in the itinerary and entrance fees to monuments
+• Two full days sightseeing in Kathmandu as indicated in the itinerary and entrance fees to monuments

 • Three nights twin sharing hotel accommodation at Hotel Tibet (3 star) in Kathmandu